textileio/community/docs/powergate/localnet.md

 ### Setup

-With whichever method you chose in the Installation section above, you can now use the provided `docker-compose` configuration.
-With the default setup, you will run Powergate connected to a local localnet with 512Mib sectors and instantly available gRPC API or CLI that don't require any extra config flags 🎊
+You can now use the provided `docker-compose` configuration with whichever option you chose.

+The default setup runs Powergate connected to a localnet with 512Mib sectors.
+The gRPC API and CLI are available and don't need any extra config flags. 🎊

 **Run the docker-compose**

-Docker files for the Powergate are all contained in the folder, `/docker`.
+Docker files for the Powergate are contained in the folder, `/docker`.

 ```bash
 make localnet